-MOST (Modular Object Scanning Technology) is an enterprise document capture and routing solution that provides on-demand delivery of documents right from the convenience of the multi-function device (MFD).
+MOST (Modular Object Scanning Technology) is an document capture and routing solution that provides on-demand delivery of documents right from the convenience of the multi-function device (MFD).
 Users can scan and route documents from the MFD to the following destinations:

 - Scan To Fax – Scan documents for automatic enterprise document routing to a fax system.
 From the MFD, enter in fax numbers, subjects, cover letters, and additional notes.

 - Scan To Email – Scan documents to be sent to an email address.

 - Scan To Archive Systems – Scan documents for enterprise routing to an archive system.
 Users can specify directory locations for certain documents, index information, descriptions, or document types from the MFD.